Princess Margaret, Countess of Snowdon: Marriage proposal

-Churchill discussed the marriage at the 1953 Commonwealth Prime Ministers' Conference held with the coronation; the Statute of Westminster 1931 requires Dominion parliaments to also approve any Bill of Renunciation changing the line of succession.
+Churchill discussed the matter at the 1953 Commonwealth Prime Ministers' Conference held alongside the coronation.
+Under the Statute of Westminster 1931, Dominion parliaments would also need to approve any Bill of Renunciation altering the line of succession.
 The Canadian government stated that altering the line twice in 25 years would harm the monarchy.
-Churchill informed the Queen that both his cabinet and Dominion prime ministers were against the marriage, and that Parliament would not approve a marriage that would be unrecognised by the Church of England unless Margaret renounced her rights to the throne.
+Churchill informed the Queen that both his Cabinet and the Dominion prime ministers opposed the marriage, and that Parliament would not approve a union unrecognised by the Church of England unless Margaret renounced her rights to the throne.

-Philip was reportedly the most opposed to Townsend in the royal family, while Margaret's mother and sister wanted her to be happy but could not approve of the marriage.
-Besides Townsend's divorce, two major problems were financial and constitutional.
-Margaret did not possess her sister's large fortune and would need the £6,000 annual civil list allowance and £15,000 additional allowance Parliament had provided for her upon a suitable marriage.
-She did not object to being removed from the line of succession to the throne, as Elizabeth and all her children dying was unlikely, but receiving parliamentary approval for the marriage would be difficult and uncertain.
-At the age of 25 Margaret would not need the Queen's permission under the 1772 Act; she could, after notifying the Privy Council of the United Kingdom, marry in one year if Parliament did not prevent her.
-Churchill told Elizabeth, however, that if one could easily leave the line of succession, another could easily enter the line, dangerous for a hereditary monarchy.
+Philip was reportedly the most opposed to Townsend within the royal family, while Margaret's mother and sister wanted her to be happy but could not approve the marriage.
+Besides Townsend's divorce, two major difficulties were financial and constitutional.
+Margaret did not possess her sister's large fortune and would need her £6,000 annual civil list allowance plus the additional £15,000 Parliament had provided for her upon a suitable marriage.
+She did not object to being removed from the line of succession, as the death of Elizabeth and all her children was unlikely, but parliamentary approval for the marriage would be difficult and uncertain.
+At 25, Margaret would no longer require the Queen's permission under the 1772 Act; after notifying the Privy Council, she could marry in one year unless Parliament intervened.
+Churchill told Elizabeth, however, that if one could easily leave the line of succession, another could easily enter it, which he considered dangerous for a hereditary monarchy.

 Elizabeth told the couple to wait until 1955, when Margaret would be 25, avoiding the Queen having to publicly disapprove of her sister's marriage.
-Lascelles—who compared Townsend to Theudas "boasting himself to be somebody"—hoped that separating him and Margaret would end their romance.
+Lascelles – who compared Townsend to Theudas "boasting himself to be somebody" – hoped that separating the pair would end the romance.
 Churchill arranged for Townsend's assignment as air attaché at the British Embassy in Brussels; he was sent on 15 July 1953, before Margaret's return from Rhodesia on 30 July.
-The assignment was so sudden that the British ambassador learnt about it from a newspaper.
-Although Margaret and Townsend knew about his new job, they had reportedly been promised a few days together before his departure.
+The assignment was so sudden that the British ambassador learnt of it from a newspaper.
+Although Margaret and Townsend knew of his new post, they had reportedly been promised a few days together before his departure.